|Vertical Drop:||795 feet|

 Timberside at Magic Mountain

-In 1986, the new ownership group of Magic Mountain, led by Simon Oren, purchased Timber Ridge.
-In 1987, the two areas were connected via a pair of long trails, making one large resort called The Magic Mountains.
+In 1986, the new ownership group of Magic Mountain, led by Simon Oren, purchased Timber Ridge, reopening it as Timberside for the winter of 1986-87.
+The two areas were connected via a pair of long trails for the 1987-88 season, making one large resort called The Magic Mountains.

 The winter of 1988-89 was so lean that the connecting trails between Magic and Timberside were seldom, if at all, open.
 In 1990, Oren sold his remaining interest in the company to partners Joe O'Donnell and Petros A. "Bob" Palandjian.